What Is The Minimalist Pomodoro Technique and Why It Works The Best

 What Is the Benefit of The Pomodoro Technique?

 The philosophy behind the Pomodoro Technique is to create a sense of intention in the user and create a sense of urgency.
-Rather than believe you have all day or all the possible time allotted to complete a task.
+Rather than believing you have all day or all the possible time allotted to complete a task.

 How To Use The Minimalist Pomodoro Technique